verbb/formie/packages/docs/react/server-rendered/overview.md

 }
 ```

-## Advanced hook
+## Advanced Hook

-`useFormieHtml()` mounts the same server-rendered browser behavior, but lets your component own the host ref and imperative API directly.
+`useFormieHtml()` mounts the same server-rendered browser behaviour, but lets your component own the host ref and imperative API directly.

 ```tsx
 import { useFormieHtml } from '@verbb/formie-react';